When Your Baby Is Growing Up Right Before Your Eyes

 Somehow, eight years have happened since that first trip home.
 I’ve watched that teensy tiny boy – the one we swaddled and had to stick under a bili-light for jaundice – turn into a real boy.

-Somehow, those late afternoons that seemed neverending – when I would just wait for my husband to come home so I didn’t have to be alone comforting a crying baby – did end.
+Somehow, those late afternoons that seemed neverending – when I would just wait for my husband to come home so I didn’t have to be alone comforting a screaming baby – did end.

 He has grown and changed and I’m pretty sure the next time I blink my eyes we’ll be dropping him off at college.
 I know it will happen that fast.
 I know it, because the past eight years have happened so fast.